ThePiyushAggarwal/proshop_mern/README.md

 Objective and Functions
 - To build a clone of an eCommerce platform.
+- Converted whole Redux code into Redux Toolkit as it is the new way of writing Redux
 - Products are added to cart and paid for by the Costumers using PayPal.
 - They can see their orders all at once.
 Tweak their profiles.
 Search for products.
 Add their address.
 - Admins can manage mark the orders as delivered.